louisvillemetro-innovation/Dockless-Open-Data/README.md

 # Dockless Open Data

-This guide will help you convert [MDS](https://github.com/CityOfLosAngeles/mobility-data-specification) trip data to anonymized open data, useful for city governments.
+This guide will help you convert [MDS](https://github.com/OpenMobilityFoundation/mobility-data-specification) trip data to anonymized open data, useful for city governments.

 ## Points to Consider

 - Cities need to be transparent with the kinds of data cities and private companies collect on residents.
-- Data sharing is required by local policy, state law, and federal law, with exceptions for personally identifiable information, trade secrets of companies, and sensitive data.
+- Data sharing is required by open records laws, local policy, state law, and federal law, with exceptions for personally identifiable information, trade secrets of companies, and sensitive data.
 - Cities need to balance transparency requirements and open records laws with privacy best practices.

 ## Data Processing